 |

-Control Module (internal valve/actuator) |
+Control Module |

-A logical group of CAD entities that represents a controllable sub-component (e.g., an actuator, sensor, or positioner).
+A logical group of CAD entities that represents a controllable sub-component (e.g., a valve, actuator, sensor, or positioner within a block valve).
 Can have effects — trigger-condition-effect chains that define behavior rules.
-Also supports a tag build pattern and bind build pattern for OPC connectivity. |
+Also supports tag and bind build patterns for identification and OPC connectivity.
+When you add control modules to a block, each one becomes independently controllable on the P&ID. |

 |